anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor-03.md

 {{-cbor-packed}}.

-In DNS compression only affix compression, i.e. straight/inverse referencing, and shared value referencing are needed for DNS compression, but no further functions.
+In DNS compression only affix compression, i.e. straight/inverse referencing, and shared value referencing are needed and no further functions.
 Since for those types of references, the arguments of the affix compression and the shared values do not collide—shared values are just affixes with an empty rump—we only need one table.
 Using this specific constrained for DNS, allows us to save the additional bytes that would be required for the 113 tag and the extra array in the Basic Packed CBOR format.

-Compression of queries is not specified, as apart from EDNS(0) (_TBD_), they only consist of one question most of the time.
+Packed compression of queries is not specified, as apart from EDNS(0) (_TBD_), they only consist of one question most of the time.

 <!--
 Discussion TBD: